New vs Old Tax Regime 2026-27 Compared

 | Above ₹24,00,000 | 30% |

-Key benefit: Section 87A rebate provides up to ₹60,000 tax rebate if income is up to ₹12 lakh, making income up to ₹12,75,000 effectively tax-free (after standard deduction of ₹75,000).
+Key detail: Section 87A provides a rebate of up to ₹60,000 if taxable income is at or below ₹12 lakh.
+Combined with the ₹75,000 standard deduction, income up to ₹12,75,000 is effectively tax-free.

 Old Tax Regime Slabs FY 2026-27